enginmanap/limonEngine-docs/docs/ExtendingByAPI/pythonApi.rst

             text: The text to display
             color: RGB color as (r, g, b).
 Defaults to white (1.0, 1.0, 1.0).
             position: Position as (x, y).
 Defaults to (0.0, 0.0).
-            rotation: Rotation in degrees.
+            rotation: Rotation in radians, clockwise.
 Defaults to 0.0.

         Returns:
             int: ID of the created GUI element